PKXH/movie-night-streamer/README.md

 2. Install **nginx**+**rtmp** (use instructions [here](https://www.nginx.com/blog/video-streaming-for-remote-learning-with-nginx/))
 3. Add *viewer.html* and *index.html* symlinks to the web root directory.
 4. Add *nginx.conf* symlink to replace installation *nginx.conf*
-5. Create working directory for working with videos.
+5. Create a directory to hold your videos.
-6. Symlink command *.sh* scripts into working directory.
+6. Symlink command *.sh* scripts into this directory.
-7. Add videos to be streamed to working directory.
+7. Add videos to be streamed to the same directory.
 8. Unblock ports **80**, **1935**, and **8080-8081** if firewalled.

 ## Run Procedure